 “Sure, you can say nuclear power is somewhat less carbon-intensive than burning fossil fuels for energy; beating your children to death with a club will prevent them from getting hit by a car.
 Ravaging the Earth by one irreparable means is not a sensible way to prevent it from being destroyed by another.
 There are alternatives.
 We should choose them and use them.” – Rebecca Solnit

 p.p.s.
-I’ve met a nuclear industry dude or 3 who has pulled this serious “Don’t confuse me with the facts” stuff on me.
-It would be funny if they didn’t have their hands on such a bloody dangerous, filthy, life-threatening technology.
+I’ve met a nuclear industry dude or 3 who has pulled this serious “Don’t confuse me with the facts” shit on me.
+It would be funny, if they didn’t have their hands on such a bloody dangerous, filthy, life-threatening technology.
 (Well, it wouldn’t really be funny even then, but I’m trying to be … magnanimous, or … something.
 Not sure what I'm trying to be.
 Let’s just stick to the facts, shall we?)